 Member benefits include discounted entry at autocrosses, eligibility for year end points and trophies, discounts from some of our sponsors, and free entry to the year end party!

 You can become a member of Spokes on AXWare, or in person at any of the events/meetings we hold throughout the year.
-Membership is on a calendar year basis, and dues are $47 for an individual membership, or $67 for a family membership ($2 discount for cash payments).
-After July 1st, memberships are reduced by $15 for the rest of the year.
+Membership can be purchased at any time and is valid for 1 year.
+Dues are $47 for an individual membership, or $67 for a family membership ($2 discount for cash payments).